-The Registrar’s Office provides FTC registration for all students for classes, whether those classes are offered on the main campus, off campus or online.
+The Registrar’s Office provides all students with registration for classes, whether those classes are offered on or off campus.
 The Registrar’s Office also assists in the scheduling of classes and in the assignment of classrooms.
-Additionally, the experienced and skilled professionals in the Office regularly answer a variety of questions about degree programs, faculty, and courses.
-As a part of the FTC registration process, the Office also evaluates transfer credits and ensures that all student records are maintained in compliance with FERPA and College policies and procedures.
+Additionally, the experienced and skilled professionals in the Office regularly answer questions about degree programs, faculty, and courses.
+As a part of the FTC registration process, the Registrar’s Office also evaluates transfer credits and ensures that all student records are maintained in compliance with FERPA and other relevant College policies and procedures.

 Request for Transcripts

 Requests for official transcripts are processed by the Registrar’s Office in partnership with the National Student Clearinghouse.
 Transcripts can be ordered online by clicking on this link.
 Once your order is received it will be processed and can take several days before delivery depending on the delivery method chosen.
 If you have any questions or concerns regarding your order you may email email@example.com.

 After FTC registration, students may apply for program changes for valid reasons at the beginning of a semester.
 To change a program, students are required to secure the approval of their Academic Advisor, complete an official Change of Program Request, pay the designated fee in the Bursar’s Office, and file the completed form in the Registrar’s Office.
 Such changes are not recorded on the transcript, and no change of program may be made after the first week of a semester.

 Courses may be repeated once where a grade of “F,” “WU,” “D+” or “D” has been earned.
 In such cases, the higher grade will be computed in the student’s grade point average (G.P.A.) and the lower grade will remain on the transcript without credit or without being computed in the cumulative G.P.A.
 Students who fail to earn a passing grade in a required course after two attempts may be required to withdraw from a program of study.